lvazquezseismo/luisvazquez/_publications/2010-10-01-paper-title-number-2.md

 ---
-title: "Teleseismic measurements of Upper Mantle Shear-Wave Anisotropy inSouthern Mexico"
+title: "Teleseismic measurements of Upper Mantle Shear-Wave Anisotropy in Southern Mexico"
 collection: publications
 permalink: /publication/Anisotropy.pdf
 excerpt: 'This paper is about shear wave anisotropy measurements to infer mantle flow patterns in Mexico'